Loan-ZKML/Ezkl-ML/docs/collateral_tiers.md

         require(_proofValidated, "Invalid proof");

-        // Determine tier based on credit score CreditTier newTier;
+        // Determine tier based on credit score
+        // Note: _creditScore is the descaled value (0-1000 range)
+        // It has been converted from the EZKL circuit value using:
+        // descaled_score = ezkl_raw_score / 67219
+        CreditTier newTier;
         if (_creditScore < 400) {         // < 0.4
             newTier = CreditTier.LOW;